Who is this course for?

 You will study a range of topics relating to the key principles required for the digital design of sustainable construction projects.

-The course will enable you to develop an understanding of working practices in the construction industry and will include health and safety, construction technology and design, maths, science and materials, building regulations, estimating and surveying.
+The course will enable you to develop an understanding of working practices in the construction industry and will include:

 Using this knowledge and working to a design brief, you will use industry standard digital design packages to design, deliver and evaluate a fit for purpose, functional building.